 There are currently two Coordinators' Work Groups.
 To participate, please contact any member of the Coordinators' Executive Committee or the APPD office at firstname.lastname@example.org.

-The Coordinators' Communication and Tools Work Group is responsible for the following:
+The Coordinator Communication Workgroup is responsible for the following:

 - Provide written communication to all coordinators (monthly e-bulletins and other APPD communications as needed and requested).
 (Communications will be reviewed by the Coordinators' Executive Committee and APPD office prior to dissemination.)